vicmoh/MyShell/README.txt

 and argument counter.
 For the process

 ****************** Assumption ******************
+- The brief report has been written in the readme.txt since it does not say specify in the assignment.

 ****************** Custom Command: subtract ******************
 For my custom command, the argument is called when calling the argument